Algebraic K-theory of quasi-smooth blow-ups and cdh descent: The cdh topology

 The proof for the case of a blow-up square (\sssecref{sssec:cdh criterion proof/blow-up}) has been presented in such a way that it holds \emph{mutatis mutandis} under the above assumptions.
 The argument of \cite[Claim~5.3]{KerzStrunkTamme} also goes through, using descent for closed squares and blow-up squares, to deal with the slightly more general case where $Y = \Bl_{Z'/X}$ is a blow-up centred in some closed immersion $Z' \to X$ that factors through $Z$.
 To reduce a general proper cdh square to that case, we use Rydh's extension of Raynaud--Gruson \cite[Thm.~2.2]{HoyoisKrishna}.
 First, closed descent allows us to assume that $X\setminus Z$ is dense in $X$.
 Then we apply Rydh--Raynaud--Gruson just as in the proof of \cite[Cor.~2.4]{HoyoisKrishna}.
 The only difference with the case of schemes or algebraic spaces is that in general we get a \emph{sequence} of $(X\setminus Z)$-admissible blow-ups $\tilde{X} \to X$ which factors through $p : Y \to X$.
 The addition of a simple induction is then the only modification required to run the same argument.

 \ssec{Homotopy invariant K-theory} \sssec{}

 For any qcqs \as $X$, its homotopy invariant K-theory spectrum is given by the formula

-That is, $\Gamma(X, \KH)$ is the geometric realization of the simplicial diagram $\K(X \times \A^\bullet)$, where $\A^\bullet$ is regarded as a cosimplicial scheme in the usual way (see e.g. \cite[p.~45]{MorelVoevodsky}).
+In other words, $\Gamma(X, \KH)$ is the geometric realization of the simplicial diagram $\K(X \times \A^\bullet)$, where $\A^\bullet$ is regarded as a cosimplicial scheme in the usual way (see e.g. \cite[p.~45]{MorelVoevodsky}).
 This extends the usual definition \cite{WeibelKH,ThomasonTrobaugh}, and is a way to formally impose the property of $\A^1$-homotopy invariance: for any qcqs \as $X$, the projection $p : X \times \A^1 \to X$ induces an isomorphism of spectra